Pratham-Mishra04/Portfolio/ReadMe.txt

-Go to Project-1 and then to index.html to open the landing page.
+Go to Portfolio and then to index.html to open the landing page.